vic-ma/website/content/posts/2025-06-30-bugs-bugs-bugs/index.md

 I only started working on the rebus bug, because I was working on the word suggestions bug.
 And I only started working on that bug because I discovered it while using the Editor.
 And it's a similar story with the word lists unification task.
 I only started working on that because I noticed the sidebar jumping bug.

-After having fixed these two bugs, the plan was for me to focus on
+After having fixed these two bugs, the plan was for me to focus on a bigger contribution---adding a step of lookahead to our fill algorithm.
+But alas, as I was fixing these two bugs, I noticed a few more bugs---but they shouldn't take too long, and they ought to be fixed.
+So I'm going to do that, and then transition to working on the fill lookahead bug.